WLUC-TV: History

+1959 World Series blackouts

+WLUC became a victim in a string of incidents between October 1 and 4, 1959, after its original Lathrop microwave station was blacked out by a disgruntled former station employee, which hijacked the first three broadcasts of the 1959 World Series.
+Then-manager John Borgen replied to Michigan outlets that the former employee, 36-year-old Harold William Lindgren of Marquette, suffered mental health issues and had originally planned his own revenge to the station by swiping a steel wool scouring pad from his wife's sink and drove 35 mi south to Lathrop on the evening of September 30, before climbing a fence around the transmitter and used a ball-point pen before stuffing the pad into a pipe of the relay equipment the following evening, which blocked the video portions only, leaving the audio portion intact.
+Borgen called the interruption "a diabolical plot".
+The hijacks immediately led engineers from Chicago and Green Bay to investigate for four days before Lindgren was quickly arrested by Michigan State Police and immediately facing a possible four-year jail sentence.
+Lindgren told court officials that he wanted to "jam the signal" over his frustration at Borgen after firing Lindgren the previous month.

 Finland Calling

 With 16% of the area's population of Finnish descent (down from about 25% in the 1960s), WLUC produced the only Finnish-language program in the United States, Finland Calling (Suomi Kutsuu).
 The station started the show on March 27, 1962, at the suggestion of a local travel agent who sought to boost travel to Nordic countries.
 Since its beginning, the show was hosted by Carl Pellonpaa, then a newsman at the station.
 Pellonpaa retired from news operations but continued to host the show.
 Early editions of the show were produced live and featured books, photographs, and Finnish music.
 Camera operators had to learn a few words of Finnish just to be able to follow the show.

-The one-hour weekly Sunday morning program regularly featured Finnish visitors to the region including two Presidents of Finland, the Prime Minister, a number of ambassadors, consuls general of Finland, members of the country's parliament, numerous entertainers, choirs, teachers, and students among others.
+The one-hour weekly Sunday morning program regularly featured Finnish visitors to the region including two Presidents of Finland, a Prime Minister, a number of ambassadors, consuls general of Finland, members of the country's parliament, numerous entertainers, choirs, teachers, and students among others.
 Pellonpaa hosted 22 tours to Finland and dozens of dances featuring Finnish music.
 In 1988, he was awarded the Order of the White Rose from then President Mauno Koivisto for hosting the program and for the number of tourists that the program inspired to visit Finland.

 In March 2015, it was announced that the 84-year-old Pellonpaa would retire and the program would air its series finale on March 29, 2015, marking the end of a 53-year run.
 Carl Pellonpaa died on September 1, 2018.